-The global COVID-19 pandemic has dramatically impacted millions of lives, forcing societies to come together and adopt a cohesive public health strategy.
+The global COVID-19 pandemic has dramatically impacted millions of lives, forcing societies to come together and adopt cohesive public health strategies.
 Yet, this virus, like many public health crises before it, has exacerbated underlying inequities around the world.
 The varied impact of COVID-19 will leave a profound mark on human development.

 Thanks to the support of a Catalyst grant from the Canadian Institute for Advanced Research (CiFAR), Evan Lieberman and Allison Harell are examining the effects of information about race disparities in COVID-related mortality on public opinion.
 They examine whether providing information about ethnic- and race-based disparities concerning the prevalence of infectious disease elicits a sense of urgency, and helps foster the types of attitudes and behaviors that contribute to a more thoroughgoing and effective response?
 Or whether such information causes some to believe that this is a problem that affects “them,” but not “us”, effectively reducing personal and collective urgency?
 The authors test these theories with a nationally representative study.